 Long-term Care Quality

-Adding to its impressive resume, this facility also excelled in our long-term care area.
-In fact, we gave it a score of A in that category.
-When facilities receive this kind of score in this category it is a good sign for patient care and indicates that the place is well-staffed with nurses aids.
-On top of considering the quantity of care provided by nurses aids and other staff, we also looked at the percentage of residents vaccinated against pneumonia.
-This nursing home provided the vaccine to 96.8 percent of its residents.
-Vaccines are critical to keeping residents out of the hospital.
-Lastly, this place was able to limit hospitalizations.
-In fact, it had only 0.01 hospitalizations per one thousand long-term resident days, which is a remarkably low number.
+Adding to its impressive profile, this nursing home also performed well in our long-term care category.
+In fact, we awarded it a grade of A in that area.
+When facilities receive a score in this range in long-term care it typically means it's well-staffed and is an overall good place to reside on a permanent basis.
+On top of looking at the volume of care provided by aids and other staff, we looked at the number of residents vaccinated for pneumonia.
+This facility gave the vaccine to 96.82539 percent of its patients.
+Vaccines are vital to keeping patients healthy.
+Clearly, this place is doing something right in this area as it also excelled at keeping its patients out of the hospital.
+In fact, it had only 0.01 hospitalizations per one thousand long-term resident days, which is a remarkably low figure.

 Does this page answer your questions about Dixon Nursing & Rehab?